CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   holdtime      Initial hold time (msec) between consecutive SPF calculations.
                 If 'auto', inherited from global.
 This is the default. max-holdtime  Maximum hold time (msec) between consecutive SPF calculations.
                 If 'auto', inherited from global.
-This is the default.  -h, --help    Show help.## nv set vrf <vrf-id> router ospf reference-bandwidth 1-4294967
+This is the default.

+## nv set vrf <vrf-id> router ospf reference-bandwidth 1-4294967

 ### Usage